 We conduct business globally.
-Revenues generated from customers located outside the United States accounted for approximately 71% and 70% of our total revenues for the three months ended July 1, 2022 and July 2, 2021, respectively.
-Revenues generated from customers located outside the United States accounted for approximately 70% and 67% of our total revenues for the nine months ended July 1, 2022 and July 2, 2021, respectively.
+Revenues generated from customers located outside the United States accounted for approximately 69%, 68% and 66% of our total revenues during fiscal years 2022, 2021, and 2020, respectively.
 As a result, we must provide significant service and support globally.
 We intend to continue to expand our presence in international markets and expect to expend significant resources in doing so.
 We cannot be sure that we will be able to meet our sales, service, and support objectives or obligations in these international markets or recover our investment in these international markets.
 Our future results could be harmed by a variety of factors, including:

-- currency fluctuations, and in particular the strength of the U.S. Dollar (which is our functional and reporting currency) relative to many currencies, which have and may in the future adversely affect our financial results and cause some customers to delay purchasing decisions or move to in-sourcing supply or migrate to lower cost alternatives or ask for additional discounts; - the longer payment cycles associated with many customers located outside the United States; - difficulties in interpreting or enforcing agreements and collecting receivables through many foreign countries' legal systems; - changes in restrictions on trade between the United States and other countries or unstable regional political and economic conditions; - changes in the political, regulatory, safety or economic conditions in a country or region; - the imposition by governments of additional taxes, tariffs, global economic sanctions programs, or other restrictions on foreign trade such as the tariffs recently put into place by both China and the United States; - conflicts between countries, including the current military conflict between Russia and Ukraine, and related sanctions; - any inability to obtain required export or import licenses or approvals, including the inability to obtain required export licenses during a U.S. government shutdown; - natural disasters and pandemics; - failure to comply with export laws and requirements, which may result in civil or criminal penalties and restrictions on our ability to export our products, particularly our industrial linear accelerator products; - risks unique to the Chinese market, including import barriers and preferences for local manufacturers; - failure to obtain proper business licenses or other documentation or to otherwise comply with local laws and requirements regarding marketing, sales, service, or any other business we conduct in a foreign jurisdiction, which may result in civil or criminal penalties and restrictions on our ability to conduct business in that jurisdiction; and - difficulties in protecting our intellectual property in foreign countries.
+- currency fluctuations, and in particular the strength of the U.S. Dollar (which is our functional and reporting currency) relative to many currencies, which have and may in the future adversely affect our financial results and cause some customers to delay purchasing decisions, move to in-sourcing supply, migrate to lower cost alternatives, or ask for additional discounts; - the longer payment cycles associated with many customers located outside the United States; - difficulties in interpreting or enforcing agreements and collecting receivables through many foreign countries' legal systems; - changes in restrictions on trade between the United States and other countries or unstable regional political and economic conditions; - changes in the political, regulatory, safety or economic conditions in a country or region; - the imposition by governments of additional taxes, tariffs, global economic sanctions programs, or other restrictions on foreign trade such as the tariffs put into place by both China and the United States; - conflicts between countries, including the current military conflict between Russia and Ukraine, and related sanctions; - any inability to obtain required export or import licenses or approvals, including the inability to obtain required export licenses during a U.S. government shutdown; - natural disasters and pandemics; - failure to comply with export laws and requirements, which may result in civil or criminal penalties and restrictions on our ability to export our products, particularly our industrial linear accelerator products; - risks unique to the Chinese market, including import barriers and preferences for local manufacturers; - failure to obtain proper business licenses or other documentation or to otherwise comply with local laws and requirements regarding marketing, sales, service, or any other business we conduct in a foreign jurisdiction, which may result in civil or criminal penalties and restrictions on our ability to conduct business in that jurisdiction; and - difficulties in protecting our intellectual property in foreign countries.